 “at a discount to CBOT, consumers are not hedging their requirements for KCBT, which is a sign that they continue to buy on a hand-to-mouth basis.”

-Any sudden problem in the wheat market that causes consumer hedging to increase could dramatically change the spread between the hard and soft winter wheat futures contracts.
-We may see consumer hedging increase if wheat prices continue to make higher highs over the coming weeks and consumers get nervous.
-The potential for a continuation of even higher prices could cause consumers to hedge their requirements.
+The spread had not traded at a premium for KCBT wheat in years, which was a sign that consumer hedging was increasing as wheat prices continue to make higher highs making them nervous.
+The potential for a continuation of even higher prices could cause consumers to increase hedging their requirements.
 Consumers tend to panic when the price moves higher.
-The KCBT-CBOT spread moved towards the long-term norm over the past week.
+The KCBT-CBOT spread moved marginally towards the long-term norm over the past week, and the trend over the past weeks remains bullish.
 Keep an eye on the spread as it could be an excellent barometer of hedging activity and panic buying by consumers over the coming weeks and months.
-Deteriorating US-Russian relations could impact the wheat market over the coming weeks and months if the crops in the US or Russia provide an opportunity for one side to squeeze the other when it comes to exports.
-As always, the weather conditions will be the most influential factor during the 2021 crop year.
-I expect elevated volatility to continue over the coming weeks as the 2021 crop year is now in the all-important growing season.
+Deteriorating US-Russian relations could also impact the wheat market over the coming months.

+Spring MGE wheat was at $9.4875 per bushel on the December contract on October 13, up 45.25 cents over the past two weeks.
+The spring wheat suffered from adverse weather conditions, creating shortages.
+I expect elevated volatility to continue over the coming weeks as the 2021 crop year heads towards the fall harvest.
 I had been a buyer of grains in the futures and ETF markets over the past months.

 Over the past months, I have written:

 “From the 2008/2009 lows through 2012, the prices exploded higher in the aftermath of the global financial crisis, which could be a model for 2020 and the coming years.”

 As always, the weather conditions determine supplies and are the most significant fundamental factor each year.
 Bull market corrections can be severe.
 I will be following trends in the grain sector during the harvest.